 5. Stay controlled and slowly lower yourself back down and repeat.

 This exercise can be difficult for experienced weightlifters, let alone beginners.
-Once you’ve established the glute-ham raise form properly performing the movement, aim for three sets of six to ten repetitions.
-For those who have mastered the traditional glute-ham raise, keep reading for more challenging variations!
+Once you’ve mastered the glute-ham raise form, aim for three sets of six to ten repetitions.
+For those who want a greater challenge, keep reading for more variations!

 Common Glute-Ham Raise Mistakes

 Many lifters often bend their waist forward as they raise their body from a horizontal position.
 This likely occurs due to a lack of strength in the hamstrings, as bending moves tension away from the hamstrings.
 Bending at the hips during the glute-ham raise is not inherently a safety problem.
 However, it will prevent you from seeing the maximum gains in your hamstrings.
 Instead, practice proper form with a variation to make the exercise easier!

 2. Hyper-extended Back